cchaas-uwaterloo/UW-SDIC_2D_CAD_projection_defect_transfer/ReadMe.md

 ## Next steps
 ### Further development
-For further development of this module the following next steps cloud be taken:
+For further development of this module the following next steps could be taken:
 1. Create/Find tool to convert pdfs to jpgs/pngs
 - image labelling and writing cannot be done directly on pdfs
 - a tool to convert pdfs to jpg or png format and vice versa is necessary to work with actual CAD drawings